arpitmx/Sigmo-Android/README.md

 # In-app walkthrough :

->This is the preview of Sigmo on 10th july, 2020.
+>This is the walkthrough of Sigmo on 10th july, 2020 (OLD).

 https://user-images.githubusercontent.com/59350776/124971641-13895800-e047-11eb-81b9-56d4cf537776.mp4